John's Roast Pork: History

 John's Roast Pork was established in 1930 and is currently being run by John Bucci Jr., the family's third generation.
 The restaurant is known for its short hours, historically only open from 6:45 AM to 3:00 PM.
 In 2013, it expanded to serving after hours at Mick Daniel's Saloon two blocks away.
 In 2015, John's extended its hours, opening from 7 AM to 7 PM.
-The restaurant currently opens from 9 AM to 7 PM Tuesday through Saturday.

 Before Phillip Morris sales manager John "Butch" Gleason died, he requested to be buried with a sandwich from John's Roast Pork.

 Awards

-John's roast pork sandwich and sharp provolone cheesesteaks were featured in the championship finale of the Travel Channel’s Best Sandwich in America and has been described by food critic Andrew Zimmern as well-seasoned to the secret Bucci family recipe and deboned “right on premises”.
+John's roast pork sandwich and sharp provolone cheesesteaks were featured in the championship finale of the Travel Channel's Best Sandwich in America and has been described by food critic Andrew Zimmern as well-seasoned to the secret Bucci family recipe and deboned "right on premises".

-The establishment was designated as an “American Classic” for roast pork by the James Beard Foundation in 2006.
+The establishment was designated as an "American Classic" for roast pork by the James Beard Foundation in 2006.

 In 2014, Niki Achitoff-Gray of Serious Eats considered John's Roast Pork, the best classic roast pork sandwich in Philadelphia as well as acknowledging them for their cheesesteaks.